 Monetization Requirements

-To monetize your channel through the YouTube Partner Program (YPP), you need to meet one of two requirements:
+To make money from your YouTube channel, you need to join the YouTube Partner Program (YPP).
+To qualify, you must meet one of two simple conditions.

 - 1,000 subscribers + 4,000 watch hours in the last 12 months.